ideas-lab-nus/SIMAUD2020-3tier-platform/README.md

-This repository contains the data and code for our paper:
+This repository contains the data and LateX code for our paper:

 ### Title:
 ## A Three-Tier Architecture Visual-Programming Platform for Building-Lifecycle Data Management